 At his best Wasim Akram played like most of us would wish to.
 England had such depth of batting in 1992 finals they would have won against good bowlers, but Akram was extraordinary.
-A young Akram ran through an experienced England batting line-up and announced himself on the big stage.
 Once again Akram led Pakistan to the World Cup final in 1999.
 Without doubts the best left-arm fast bowler ever.

 Andy Roberts is my final pick for being deadpan and deadly.
 Roberts was an intelligent cricketer with a fertile brain who varied his pace, often setting batsmen up with a slower one and then knock them down when they were late on the quickie.
-Roberts was one of the most crucial components of the Clive Lloyds World Cup-winning team in 1975 and 1979 and also in the 1983 campaign that they lost to the underdogs, India.
+Roberts was one of the most crucial components of the Clive Lloyds World Cup-winning team in 1975, 1979 and 1983.

-Sachin Tendulkar, Mathew Hayden, Ricky Ponting (C), Kumar Sangakkara (WC), Vivian Richards, AB de Villiers, Kapil Dev, Wasim Akram, Andy Roberts, Glenn McGrath, M Muralitharan.
+S Tendulkar, M Hayden, R Ponting (C), Sangakkara (WK), V Richards, AB de Villiers, Kapil Dev, W Akram, A Roberts, G McGrath, M Muralitharan.